 David Seawell, a four-year letterwinner from 1993-96, was inducted into the South Carolina Athletics Hall of Fame this season.
 Seawell was a three-time All-American and All-SEC selection, earning 14 top-5 finishes in his career.

-The Gamecocks are ranked 39th in the latest Golfweek/Sagarin Rankings.
+The Gamecocks are currently ranked 34th in the latest Golfstat rankings.

-Scott Stevens is ranked 25th for the United States in the fall Arnold Palmer Cup rankings.
+Scott Stevens is ranked 18th for the United States in the latest Arnold Palmer Cup rankings released on March 9.

 The Gamecocks have finished in the top five in three of the four fall tournaments they have participated in.

 Gamecocks won the Landfall Tradition, Oct.
 28-30, at Wilmington, N.C. with a three-round scores of 859, 5-under-par.
-The tournament hosted eight of the nation's top 25 teams.
+The tournament hosted eight of the nation's top 25 teams, and Carolina won the event after firing a tournament-record 280 (-8) in the final round.
 Katelyn Dambaugh was the Gamecocks top golfer, finishing tied for 5th with a 4-under-par 212.

 Senior Katelyn Dambaugh finished runner-up at the Cougar Classic in Charleston, S.C., shooting a program-best 54-hole total of 206.